Curated trip plans to inspire your next adventure — from quick weekend escapes to week-long explorations.

 Travel planning should be simple, visual, and trustworthy.
 Today, entako is a curated blog.
 Tomorrow, it becomes a full travel planning platform where you can customize itineraries, save your favorites, and share plans with friends.

-I'm building a mobile app that lets you turn any entako trip plan into your own editable itinerary — with maps, budget tracking, and real-time collaboration.
+We're building a mobile app that lets you turn any entako trip plan into your own editable itinerary — with maps, budget tracking, and real-time collaboration.
 Join the waitlist below to be first in line.

 Costs, opening hours, and practical details are cross-referenced against multiple sources.
 Map data comes from OpenStreetMap.
 Every price shows when it was last checked.